+\textbf{Memory Footprint.} \ According to the training procedure introduced above, an LLM training iteration requires storing the following tensors: 1)~Model states, including parameters $\tt P_{32}$, optimizer states $\tt {OS}_{32}$, gradients $\tt G_{16}$, and a low-precision parameter copy $\tt P_{16}$ for GPU computation; and 2)~activations $\tt A_{16}$.
+Table~\ref{tab:memory_footprint} concludes the sizes and life cycles of the tensors within an iteration.
+The loss values are directly consumed after being produced, and thus are not discussed here.

+\textbf{Tensor Offloading.} \ When no memory-saving techniques are applied, all the tensors are produced, stored, and consumed in GPU memory.
+Tensor offloading is a technique that moves part or all of the tensors from GPU memory to main memory or SSDs after the tensor is produced by GPU, and moves the tensor back to GPU memory before the tensor is consumed by GPU, so as to reduce the GPU memory footprint.
+The procedure of temporarily offloading a tensor is called swapping.

+\textbf{CPU Optimizer.} \ Offloading optimizer execution to CPU~\cite{zero-offload} is a technology to reduce the PCIe traffic of GPU.
+The CPU optimizer eliminates the heavy parameter and optimizer state transfer between the GPU and main memory because when offloading the model states to NVMe SSDs, $\tt P_{32}$ and $\tt {OS}_{32}$ produced by the CPU optimizer in main memory are directly moved to SSDs.
+In contrast, $\tt P_{32}$ and $\tt {OS}_{32}$ produced by a GPU optimizer in GPU memory need to first move to main memory, then to SSDs.

-\textbf{Activation Checkpointing. } Activation checkpointing is a mechanism to reduce the memory footprint in deep learning training.
-When activation checkpointing is applied, during the forward stage, only a subset of activations is saved, namely checkpoints, while others are discarded.
-During the backward stage, when performing the backward propagation of a layer whose input activations are discarded, extra forward propagation from the last checkpoint is performed to get the discarded activation.
-The extra forward propagation is called recomputation.
+\textbf{Activation Recomputation.} \ Activation recomputation~\cite{chen2016training} is a memory-saving technique where only a subset of activations is kept in memory during forward propagation while others are discarded.
+During the backward propagation, when performing the backward propagation of a layer whose input activations are discarded, extra forward propagation from the last saved activation is performed to get the discarded activation.
+The extra forward propagation procedure is named recomputation.

-\textbf{Activation Swapping. } Activation swapping is another mechanism for memory saving.
-Since the activations are produced in the forward stage and consumed in the backward stage, when activation swapping is applied, during the forward stage, activations are swapped out from GPU memory after being produced, and during the backward stage, they are swapped into GPU memory before being consumed.
-Activation swapping can be combined with the checkpointing mechanism, where activations are either swapped out or discarded after being produced during the forward stage.
-In this case, activation swapping trades off communication volume for recomputation overhead.